christianacca/web-api-starter/docs/deploy-app.md

 The shared services required for the app are:
 * Azure container registry (ACR)

-These services maybe maintained by other teams and are not part of the deployment process for the app.
-However, if you do need to deploy the shared services, you can do so by running the following github workflow: [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml)
+Azure container registry (ACR) services are maintained by other teams and are not part of the deployment process for the app.
+However, if you do need to deploy the shared services, you can do so by running the following github workflow [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml), with the 'Create shared container registry?' parameter selected.

+Once shared services have been created, you will need to assign the appropriate RBAC permissions to the shared services to allow for role assignments to be made.
+This can be done by running the following github workflow [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml) with the
+'Grant RBAC management permission to provisioning service principals?' parameter selected.

 ## Infrastructure